-And obviously, we aimed a durable, long lasting product, resistant to soap and shaving cream residues.
+And obviously, we aimed for a durable, long-lasting product, resistant to soap and shaving cream residues.

-So the major goal was developing a product that performs really well and is easy to use.
+So the major goal was to develop a product that performs really well and is easy to use.
 At the same time, we wanted to provide a product suitable for vegans.

 Q6.
 How do your synthetic brushes compare to the natural badger hair brushes?
 What are the pros and cons of the two?